The Whole Picture Training Load Recovery

 About Simon Wegerif

 Simon Wegerif is a serial entrepreneur, inventor, and biomedical engineer.
 He was previously an executive with Philips Electronics in the UK and Silicon Valley.
 Simon is a competitive cyclist and has also completed a number of triathlons including Ironman distance.
-He created ithlete, the leading, scientifically founded HRV app in 2009 after identifying an opportunity for using HRV in his own training.
+He created ithlete, a leading HRV app from 2009 to 2025, after identifying an opportunity for using HRV in his own training.
 He is considered an expert on the topic, having read over 1000 papers and frequently consults with industry experts.